 The Huntley Area Public Library COVID-19 Repository is an archive of photos, poems, drawings and other items submitted from Huntley Area locals and businesses.
 It depicts their stories during the 2020 COVID-19 pandemic.
-What’s your story?
-Share yours with the community.
+We are no longer taking submissions for COVID Repository.
+Thank you to those that submitted content.

 Do you have a photo, drawing, art, poem, or story you’ve posted to Facebook or just wish to share with others regarding the COVID-19 pandemic or the affect it had on you or the world?
 Consider adding it to this central repository to make it available for generations to come.
 How has your life … Read more